jhpyle/docassemble/_docs/groups.md

 First, the interview will want to know whether there are any items in the list at all.
 It will seek a definition for `fruit.there_are_any`.
-It will ask the question, "Are there any fruit that you would like to add to the list?"
+Thus, it will ask the question, "Are there any fruit that you would like to add to the list?"

 {% highlight yaml %}
 question: |